dimkasta/F3-UAM/README.md

 ```

 ###User changes email
 * User clicks the change my email link.
-A route shows him the form.
+The route shows the form.
 * The server receives the change email POST in a route and implements requestChangeEmail("me@mydomain.com").
-A new verification token is created and the new email is stored in newvalue.
+A new verification token is created and the new email is stored.
 An email is sent to the user with a verification link.
 * User clicks the email link.
-* The server receives the GET verification request on the same configured route.
-If the newvalue is not empty, it should check if it contains an email.
-If yes, then execute doChangeEmail() which changes the email and resets the temp fields.
+* The server receives the GET verification request on the same configured routeand executes doChangeEmail() which changes the email and resets the temp fields.

 ```PHP
 $test10 = \WebUAM::doChangeEmail();